Gander Hill Prison, Wilmington, DE

 © Flying Stone Music

 Most of this stuff was typed by a songer-singwriter, so please excuse typos and double check all info!

 To host or help bring John to your area

-Joann Murdock at the
+or e-mail: Joann Murdock

 If you are not getting e-mail from John please make sure you add

 to your allowed addresses in your anti spam file.
 To add your address to our list please visit Join E-mail list and fill out

 To unsubscribe from John's mailing list, simply send a message with the word (you guessed it :-) "unsubscribe" in the Subject: field and mail to